Destorntw/sre_devops_workshop/Lab1/Lab1.md

 pushed successfuly!
 ```

-Add ,commit and push our changes to the Git
+Add,commit and push our changes to our Git Repo (don't forget a comit message)

 ```Bash
 git add .